 Take steps to protect your family from lead poisoning.
-Lead poisoning is caused by swallowing or breathing lead.
-Most lead poisoning comes from paint in homes built before 1978.
+Lead poisoning is caused by swallowing or breathing in lead.
+In the United States, most lead poisoning is caused by paint in homes built before 1978.

 Who is at risk for lead poisoning?